Table of Contents

 As you now know, a flexible ISA means that you can put money back into an ISA without affecting your £20,000 annual ISA allowance.
 You can also take out more money than you put in within the same tax year, creating a flexible allowance.

 For instance, let’s say you currently have £65,000 invested in a cash ISA. £55,000 is from your ISA contributions over the past six years, while £10,000 is a deposit made into the current tax year’s account.
 You are left with a £10,000 ISA allowance for the current year.
 If you withdraw £15,000 from your ISA, you can add back £25,000 to the same account in the same tax year.
-The £25,00 amount is the sum of the £15,000 withdrawn and the rest of the £10,000 ISA allowance that you haven’t used.
+The amount of £25,000 is the £15,000 you withdrew plus the rest of your unused ISA allowance (£10,000) for the year.

 However, if you withdraw the full ISA annual allowance, you can pay it into any current ISA account, but you can only pay it into one ISA account.